Convex-Dev/design/docs/cad/003_encoding/README.md

 Where:

 <Entry> is either:
 - 0x00                           (if no entry present at this position in Index)
 - 0x20 <Key Ref> <Value Ref>     (if entry present)

-<Depth> is an unsigned byte indicating the hex digit at which the entry / branch occurs
+<Depth> is an unsigned byte indicating the hex digit at which the entry / branch occurs.
+If an entry is present, depth must match the hex length of the entry key

 <Mask> is a 16 bit bitmap of which child Index nodes are present at the given depth (low bit = `0` ... high bit = `F`)

 Special cases:
 - If Count is 0 everything following the Count is omitted (the empty Index)
 - If Count is 1 the first byte of <Entry> and everything following the Entry is omitted (single Key / Value pair)
+- If count is 2+ then in order to be valid the Index node must have either:
+    - An entry at this location plus at least one child
+    - No entry and at least 2 children which differ in the hex digit at this depth
 ```

 An Index serves as a specialised map with BlobLike keys (Blobs, Strings, Addresses etc.).
 Logically, it is a mapping from byte arrays to values.